 Why AI Governance Matters in Today’s Digital Age

 AI governance encompasses the comprehensive framework of policies, standards, procedures, and oversight mechanisms that direct the ethical, transparent, lawful, and secure development and deployment of AI technologies.
-As highlighted by industry resources like Diligent’s guide on AI Governance: What it is & How to Implement It, effective governance is crucial.
+As highlighted by industry resources, such as Diligent’s guide on AI Governance: What it is & How to Implement It, effective governance is crucial.
 With the advent of groundbreaking regulations such as the European Union’s AI Act, emerging U.S. state laws, and increasing global regulatory scrutiny (including guidance from the FTC on AI), organizations lacking proper governance face significant risks.
 These include hefty regulatory penalties, complex litigation, reputational damage, and operational disruptions.

 Key objectives of a strong AI governance program include: